What is Project Portfolio Management (PPM)?

 Unlike a project, a portfolio is not defined by a start or end state.
 Instead, new projects replace completed projects.

-An organization can have one overall portfolio or several portfolios for different areas of the business such as IT or Marketing.
+An organization can have one overall portfolio or separate portfolios for different areas of the business, such as IT or Marketing.

 PPM increases visibility into progress and surfaces data about past performance.
 This information allows senior management to make informed decisions when approving projects, and also identify projects that should be stopped.

-A project manager is typically concerned with individual projects.
-A project portfolio manager is concerned with all projects within the organization.
-A project portfolio manager focuses on improving project execution and delivering the expected business value from the portfolio.
+A project manager oversees individual projects, while a project portfolio manager handles all projects within the organization.
+A project portfolio manager focuses on improving project execution and delivering the expected business value from the entire portfolio.

 • Project request management